RobertBonagura/CS416-OS-Design/notes/lec05.md

 ## Cache Affinity
 Keep a process on the same CPU if at all possible.
-* A process builds up a fair bit of state in the cahse of the CPU
+* A process builds up a fair bit of state in the cache of the CPU
 * The next time the process runs, it will run faster if some of its state is already present in the cache of the CPU

 A mulitiprocessor scheduler should consider **cache affinity** when making its scheduling decision.

 If you put all jobs that need to be scheduled into a single queue.
 * Each CPU simply picks the next job form the globally shared queue
 * Cons
     * Some forms of locking have to be inserted -> lack of scalability
-    * No cahce affinity
+    * No cache affinity

 #### Scheduling Cache Affinity
 See photo on slide.

 ## MQMS - Multi-Queue Multiprocessor Scheduler
 Provides more scalability and cache affinity.

 ## CFS - Completely Fair Scheduler